komunitin/komunitin/accounting/README.md

   - Whenever an incoming external payment is received, the trader account creates or updates the sell offer to convert the current balance of external HOUR assets to local HOUR assets.

 ## CC integration
+### Known issues
+Komunitin's Credit Commons API is a recent addition, it's not complete, and there are a few known issues:
-The only [CC workflow](https://gitlab.com/credit-commons/cc-node/-/blob/0.9.x/doc/developers.md?ref_type=heads#workflow) that is currently supported is `_C-`, meaning the payer sends money and it completes immediately (just a POST, no PATCH).
-In the future we also want to implement `_P+PC-` meaning the payee sends a payment request over Credit Commons with a POST, and the payer approves it with a PATCH.
+* The only [CC workflow](https://gitlab.com/credit-commons/cc-node/-/blob/0.9.x/doc/developers.md?ref_type=heads#workflow) that is currently supported is `_C-`, meaning the payer sends money and it completes immediately (just a POST, no PATCH).
+* In the future we also want to implement `_P+PC-` meaning the payee sends a payment request over Credit Commons with a POST, and the payer approves it with a PATCH.
+* It is also not possible yet to send transactions, only to receive them.
+* There is quite some manual setup required from currency admins.
+* This functionality has so far only been tested in testing and development environments, enabling it in production is not yet recommended.
+* The current implementation waits for Stellar to commit the transaction, which [may not be the best design](https://github.com/komunitin/komunitin/pull/367#discussion_r2032891494).
+* The 'last hash' value for authentication between Credit Commons neighbour nodes is not yet being updated as it should after each transaction, so only the first transaction will succeed correctly.
+* The display of Credit Commons transactions in the Komunitin GUI can still be improved a lot.

 ### Main setup
 To test the CC integration, you can go to the repo root, make sure you have https://github.com/michielbdejong/ices checked out next to it, and do: